Speakers: Full Bios

 William and Sharon Lynn Schaefermeyer

-William Schaefermeyer was called as the president of the Jordan River Utah Temple in 2014.
+William Schaefermeyer was called as the president of the Jordan River Utah Temple in August 2014 and will be officially released in October 2019.
 He has served as a patriarch, stake institute teacher, temple preparation teacher and sealer in the Jordan River Utah Temple.
-He has served as president of the Pennsylvania Philadelphia Mission, stake president, bishop and high councilor.
+He served as president of the Pennsylvania Philadelphia Mission, as a stake president, bishop, and high councilor.
 Retired director of studios and events for the Church, he was born in San Diego, California, to Arthur and Mary Vera Schaefermeyer.

-President Schaefermeyer’s wife, Sharon Lynn Schaefermeyer, serves as temple matron of the Jordan River Utah Temple.
+Sharon Lynn Schaefermeyer, President Schaefermeyer’s wife, faithfully serves alongside her husband at the Jordan River Utah Temple as temple matron.
 She also serves as a temple preparation teacher.
 Sister Schaefermeyer served with her husband as he presided over the Pennsylvania Philadelphia Mission.
 She has also served as stake Primary president, ward Relief Society president and as a counselor in ward Relief Society, Young Women and Primary presidencies.
 She was born in Vernal, Utah, to Reed and Olen Bodily.

 For more information about the Schaefermeyer’s, please visit TheChurchNews.com .

-A native of Utah, Julie loves exploring the mountains (especially during wildflower season) her running shoes, deep conversations, an ever-growing book collection and—without a doubt—her faith, family, and friends.
-Julie believes that life-long learners will rarely have a dull moment.
-She believes they are most likely to reach their dreams, including the amazing relationships they seek.
+A native of Utah, Julie loves exploring the mountains, especially during wildflower season.
+She loves her running shoes, deep conversations, an ever-growing book collection and—without a doubt—she loves her faith, family, and friends.
+Julie believes that life-long learners will rarely have a dull moment in their lives and that they are most likely to reach their dreams, including the amazing relationships they seek.

 Daniel Smith is a scriptural history enthusiast whose dream in life is to help visually teach others about the scriptures in a way never done before.
 He currently works as a video producer for Book of Mormon Central, and also has his own YouTube channel called Messages of Christ with over 145 videos, 9 million views, and 63,000 subscribers.